samuelharo97/samuelharo97/README.md

 };
 ```

-- Currently focusing on TypeScript, React and Nest, while also studying Golang and TDD! 🖥️
+- Currently mastering TypeScript, React and NestJS, while also studying Golang! 🖥️

 - Working on my bachelor's degree in Information Technology at UNIVESP in my spare time. 👨‍💻